 You can train this plant to hang or to climb by properly pruning the vines.
 Left to grow, you may have vines as long as four feet with large leaves that can measure three inches across.

 This article gives you guidance on selecting the correct potting mix, how to water, and when to propagate these popular plants.

 Philodendron Scandens Care Guide

-Many people will tell you this is an easy plant to care for, and that can be true.
-Most of the difficulty with successfully growing the heart leaf plant is due to improper conditions frequently the result of bad information.
+Many people will tell you this is an easy plant to care for, which can be true.
+Most of the difficulty with successfully growing the heart leaf plant is due to improper conditions, frequently the result of bad information.

 Following the tips in this guide will ensure that you don’t have the most typical issues home gardeners encounter with philodendron scandens plants.